jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         with self.assertRaises(Exception):
             1 / 0

-  the problem with using Exception_ to catch its children is that it does not tell anyone who reads the code what the specific error is or what line caused it if there is more than one line of code in the assertRaises_ that causes an error.
+  all the tests are still green.
+The problem with using Exception_ to catch its children is that it does not tell anyone who reads the code what the specific error is or which line caused the error if there is more than one line of code in the assertRaises_.
 It is better to be specific and clearly state what error is raised by the line of code

-* as promised here is why the IndexError_ from earlier is not a duplicate, even though when I remove the second one the tests still show green
+* as promised here is why the IndexError_ from earlier is not a duplicate, even though when I remove the second one the tests still pass

   .. code-block:: python